fadden/CiderPress2/ndocs/Manual-cp2.md

 ignored.
 The only exception to this is the `rsrc` converter, which just formats the resource fork.

+### Import Specifications ###

-Import specifications work the same as export specifications, though there is no `best` conversion.
-All attribute preservation parsing options (NAPS, AppleSingle, etc.) will be disabled, because the input files are expected to be host files.
+Import specifications have the same form as export specifications (described in the previous section), though there is no `best` conversion when importing.
+All attribute preservation parsing options (NAPS, AppleSingle, etc.) will be ignored, because the input files are expected to be host files.

 The available converters are:
  - `bas`: convert Applesoft BASIC listing back to a tokenized program (only